openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 OP and RP MUST establish a legal basis before exchanging any personally identifiable information.
 It can be established upfront or in the course of the OpenID process.

+Timestamps with a time zone component can potentially reveal the person’s location.
+To preserve the person’s privacy timestamps within the verification element and verified claims that represent times SHOULD be represented in Coordinated Universal Time (UTC), unless there is a specific reason to include the time zone, such as the time zone being an essential part of a consented time related claim in verified data.

 # Security Considerations {#Security}

 The integrity and authenticity of the issued assertions MUST be ensured in order to prevent identity spoofing.
 The Claims source MUST therefore cryptographically sign all assertions.